 Our vision for The Way is to continue to offer programs for helping entire families affected by the effects of substance abuses such as alcohol, drug and smoking.

 No person seeking services shall be discriminated against due to race, creed, national origin, sex, age, religion, color, material status, ethnicity, or different abilities.

-100% Non-Smoking on grounds, vehicles and buildings owned by The Way went into effect: January 1, 2018.
+100% No-Smoking and NO-Vaping on grounds, in vehicles and or any buildings owned by The Way this went into effect: January 1, 2018.

 In 2006 the first Celebrate Recovery meeting was held with two people in attendance.
-During the second quarter of 2012 meetings are attended on average by 25 people.
+During 2018 meetings are attended on average by 30-35 people.

-We moved on July 15th 2010 and we opened the doors to The Way Home a nurturing transitional housing/educational facility, a haven, restoring lives to a vital place back into society.
+We moved on July 15th 2010 and we opened the doors to The Way Home a nurturing transitional housing/recovery and educational facility, a haven, restoring lives to a vital place back into society.

 During this time 74% of the men that completed The Way Home program have not returned to jail, they have obtained employment and are now living independently.

 The Way's website underwent a massive overhaul during the spring of 2012 - allowing easier management of information and the addition of a picture gallery.

 In 2018 we added a Thursday night class to help the Residents with various Life Building Skills.